workingenius/shape/README.md

 })
 ```

-Just like define classes, we define some "shapes", to be our helper.
+Just like define classes, we define some "shapes".
 Then they can be used like:

 ```python
 r = Quiz.verify({